xnd-project/libndtypes/doc/libndtypes/init.rst

 .. c:type:: bool (* ndt_constraint_t)(void *, ndt_context_t *)

-   Returns whether the initialized data is valid for this typedef.
+   Limits the permissible values to a subset of the type, by returning whether the initialized value is valid.